Tennessee vs. South Carolina NCAA Football Odds, Plays and Insights | October 9, 2021

 Tennessee Stats and Trends

-- This season, the Volunteers have one against the spread win in two games as a favorite of 10.5 points or more.
+- The Volunteers have been favored by 10.5 points or more two times this season and covered the spread in one of them.

-- Tennessee's games this year have gone over the point total in 60% of its opportunities (three times in five games with a set point total).
+- Tennessee's games this year have gone over the point total three times in five opportunities (60%).

-- When Tennessee scores more than 17.4 points, it is 2-2 against the spread and 3-1 overall.
+- Tennessee is 2-2 against the spread and 3-1 overall in games when it scores more than 17.4 points.

-- In games that Tennessee totals more than 300.6 yards, the team is 2-3 against the spread and 3-2 overall.
+- When Tennessee piles up over 300.6 yards, the team is 2-3 against the spread and 3-2 overall.

-- The Volunteers have six giveaways this season, while the Gamecocks have 14 takeaways .

 - Find the latest spread and moneyline odds for Tennessee at SISportsbook.